makma/fingerprintjs.com/content/blog/cnp-fraud-prevention-tips-to-protect-your-business-against-chargebacks.md

 [Payment fraud prevention](/payment-fraud/) comes in many different forms, allowing you to enjoy the benefits of online retail while minimizing the risks.

-FingerprintJS can help to implement protection against CNP fraud, including the tips to come.
+Fingerprint can help to implement protection against CNP fraud, including the tips to come.

 ## What is Card Not Present (CNP)?